Ap3lsin4k/cache-sync-retry-requests-for-third-party-service/Readme.md

 Implement solution that will properly handle external translation service
 1. retry requests N times with exponential back off before failing with an error
-    1. *DONE: maximum back off must not be greater than 15 minutes*

 2. cache request results for in the storage to avoid charges for the same queries (use simplest inmemory storage)
-   1. *TODO: it can be general for any service, and act as plugin, not only Translate*
-   2. *TODO: apply Dependency injection as Repository class*

 3. deduplicate simultaneous queries for the same parameters to avoid charges for same query burst

 Cover new functionality with tests.